skienzmatishun/rippreport/content/p/foot-in-his-mouth/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Senator Chris Elliott acts as a political puppet for the Sheriff's office while pushing developer-friendly bills behind the backs of his constituents.
+Campaign finance records and city court documents show a long pattern of ethical conflicts, DUI dodging, and backroom dealmaking.
+Cut through the political theater to see who really pulls the strings behind this puppet's legislative performance.
 ---
 Chris Elliott is a professional politician who has been the Baldwin County Sheriff’s legislature puppet from the day he was elected.
 First for Hoss Mack, now Anthony Lowery.
 Elliott’s wife conveniently works for the sheriff department securing that job via Chris Elliott.
 He maintains there is no conflict of interest.